Service Finder

 - Eligibility to apply (anyone in whose favor the registration is to be made or whose right is affected by the registration)

-- Authorization to register (the person whose right is affected by the registration)
+- Authorization (the person whose right is affected by the registration)

-- In case of transfer of ownership of real property - conveyance
+- In the case of transfer of ownership - conveyance

 Depending on the individual case

-- additional documents are required (e.g. certificate of inheritance, permits, certificates of right of first refusal, tax clearance certificate) or
+- additional documents are required (e.g. proof of inheritance, permits, certificates of pre-emption rights, tax clearance certificate) or

-- the land register must first be corrected before the requested registration (e.g. by registering the heirs of a deceased owner).
+- the land register must first be corrected before the requested entry (e.g. by entering the heirs of a deceased owner).

 Which documents are required?